 If your name is the only name on the tenancy agreement, then you are responsible for paying the whole of the rent.
 If you have a joint tenancy agreement, then each tenant is equally liable for paying the rent.
 If one joint tenant does not pay, then the other tenants are responsible for paying her/his share as well as their own.

 If you have rent arrears because of problems with your benefit claim(s), there are a number of things you may be able to do to stop the situation getting worse:

 A claim for housing benefit might be delayed if you don’t provide all the information the council asks for.
 You should sign and date all your forms and provide all the information the council asks for as soon as possible, and no later than four weeks after they ask.
 If you are having problems completing the form, an adviser in your area can help you.
 Use our checklist to make sure you have given in everything they need.

 You may also have problems with housing benefit payments if the council loses your application form.
 If possible, it’s always best to keep a photocopy of your forms, and take them to the housing benefit office in person.
 Always ask for a receipt, so you can prove that you handed the form in on a particular day if your form gets lost.

-No payment after 14 days?
+No housing benefit payment after 14 days?

 If you rent from a private landlord or a housing association, once you have made a claim, the council normally has to make an interim payment of housing benefit within 14 days.
 This is sometimes called a payment on account.

-If your housing benefit doesn’t cover all your rent because the council thinks your rent is unreasonably high, or the property is too large for your household, you may be able to challenge the decision.
+If your benefit doesn’t cover all your rent because the council thinks your rent is unreasonably high, or the property is too large for your household, you may be able to challenge the decision.
 You should act quickly as there are time limits to bring any challenge.